Southwest is flying to Hawaii!

 Latest News About Southwest Flights to Hawaii

 Back in October 2017, Southwest announced that it will be adding flights to Hawaii.
-We all expected to see those flights begin in 2018.
-But as of now, there is still no expected date to start their service to Hawaii.
-So what’s the holdup?
+We all expected to see those flights begin in 2018, but that didn’t happen.
+Until now.

 Southwest Rumor Mill

-The internet is flourishing with nuggets of information and rumors about when Southwest might start flying to Hawaii.
-Here’s the latest:
+The internet has been flourishing with nuggets of information and rumors about when Southwest would start flying to Hawaii.
+Here’s how it played out:

 - Gary Kelly, CEO of Southwest, said at the Wings Club in New York in December that the new flights are on track to begin this winter.